How To Vounteer

 - LOOK at MJF’s available volunteer opportunities.
-You can find a listing of current opportunities by visiting an MJF office at one of the four law schools or by checking the “Explore Volunteer Opportunities” page on this website to see if an opening catches your eye.
+You can find a listing of current opportunities by visiting an MJF office at one of the three law schools or by checking the “Explore Volunteer Opportunities” page on this website to see if an opening catches your eye.

 - TALK with an MJF staff member.
 We will discuss your interests, career goals, etc., and are happy to talk to you in great detail about different volunteer opportunities.
 We will give you volunteer information, explain expectations, and answer any questions you might have.
 If you are interested in a particular opportunity, we will give you the name and number of the supervising attorney and invite you to call the attorney to discuss the position further.

 - LEARN about the position from the supervising attorney.
 Discuss schedules, expections, levels of commitment, etc.

 - COMMIT to the project only if you feel confident that you will enjoy it, learn from it, and fulfill your and your supervisor’s expectations.

 - CALL us once you commit to a project.

 - COMPLETE the Volunteer Guidelines and Confirmation, your Log Sheet, and an Evaluation.
 Please remember to complete the log sheet and evaluation every semester.